Geta/geta-notfoundhandler/README.md

 * Handles partial and "full" URLs and can redirect out of the site by using fully qualified URLs for the "New url" field.
 * Supports wildcard redirects.
 * By using fully qualified URLs in the "Old url" field, they will only apply for that specific site.
 Editing redirects is done for all sites in the same UI.
-* You need to be authorized to work with the gadget.

 # Installation